Compare Refinance Rates Today

 4. Calculate your loan-to-value ratio

-Your lender will calculate your LTV, or loan-to-value ratio, when reviewing your refinancing application.
+Your lender will calculate your LTV ratio when reviewing your refinancing application.
 However, calculating it on your own ahead of time is very simple.

 5. Research your available options

-You may be asking, how much home equity do I need to refinance my house?
+You may be wondering: How much home equity do I need to refinance my house?
 The answer depends largely on the lender and/or program(s) you choose.
-Once you know your current LTV, you can begin researching your eligibility and options.
+Once you know your current LTV, you can begin researching your refinance options and requirements.

-You could be eligible for certain government programs or — depending on your current LTV and the equity needed to refinance — you may even be able to go the conventional loan route.
+You could be eligible for certain government-backed refinance programs or, depending on your current LTV and the equity needed to refinance, you may even qualify for a conventional program.

 6. Rate shop

-It’s always smart to shop around for the best possible rate anytime you are taking out or refinancing a loan.
-Though your options will be limited if you’re trying to refinance a mortgage without equity, you may be able to rate shop and find additional savings if you have some equity built up in your home.
+It’s always smart to shop around for the best possible rate anytime you are taking out a new mortgage or refinancing a loan.
+Though your options will be limited if you’re trying to refinance a mortgage without equity, it’s crucial to rate shop and find additional savings if you have some equity built up in your home.

-Platforms like LendingTree make it easy to shop around for rates with multiple lenders at once.
+Platforms like LendingTree make it easy to compare rates with multiple lenders at once.
 If you find loan terms that you like, you can finalize your application through that lender directly.

 Today's Refinance Rates